HeadbandDandy/EloquentJavaScript/Algorithms and Data Structures/Arrays /array.md

  -Searching for an arbitrary values
  -Need to be able to easily add values
  -Need to be able to easily delete values

+ Append Operations
+ -Are constant time functions

+ Insert Operation
+ -Needs to shift everything to the right

+ Extend Operations
+ -pass in new lists entirely
+ -takes another list to add
+ -essentially makes a series of appending calls

+ Delete Operations
+ -Shift items out and move them to the left